-I have been practicing law in Tucson for 35 years.
+I have been practicing law in Tucson for almost 37 years.
 I do:

 - Business and Real Estate Litigation, Transactions, and Counseling